 Welcoming Disability - for more information about the discrimination migrants and refugees face applying for a visa.

 NEDA has developed resources - factsheets and videos - on the Disability Royal Commission.

+LGBTQIA+ communities and disability

-Lesbian, gay, bisexual, transgender, intersex and queer people and other sexuality, gender and bodily diverse people are part of the LGBTQIA+ community.
+Lesbian, gay, bisexual, transgender, queer, intersex, asexual and people of another other sexuality are all part of the LGBTQIA+ community.
+The plus (+) symbol in the acronym holds space for new and expanding parts of the diverse gender community.